tokyosummer/tokyosummer.github.io/content/publication/conference-paper/index.md

 # Publication name and optional abbreviated publication name.
 publication: In *Hugo Blox Builder Conference*
 publication_short: In *ICW*
 abstract: Nearly three years after the first pandemic outbreak, China relaxed its Zero-Covid policy.
+During the period of strict control, some local officials flexibly achieved both pandemic control and economic recovery with targeted measures, while others insisted on stringent policies with large-scale lockdowns even when the number of infected cases was low.

 # Summary.
 An optional shortened abstract.
 summary: Capacity constraints are key to understanding policy implementation particularly during the crisis time.